Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \subsection{Constructing fold axes in $\FS(\Gamma;\A)$}

-In this section we employ relative train track theory to prove Proposition~\ref{PropAxisInFS} (which was itself already applied in Section~\ref{SectionProofUpperBound} to prove the upper bound of Theorem~A), and to prove Theorem~C. We also formulate and prove Proposition~\ref{PropAxisInFSEmbellished}, a stronger version of Proposition~\ref{PropAxisInFS} which incorporates more information about attracting laminations, and will be applied in Part~II to prove the implication \pref{ItemFillingLamExists}$\implies$\pref{ItemActLox} of Theorem~B.
+In this section we employ relative train track theory to prove Proposition~\ref{PropAxisInFS} (which was itself already applied in Section~\ref{SectionProofUpperBound} to prove the upper bound of Theorem~A), and to prove Theorem~C. We also formulate and prove Proposition~\ref{PropAxisInFSEmbellished}, a stronger version of Proposition~\ref{PropAxisInFS} which incorporates more information about attracting laminations, and will be applied in Part~III to prove the implication \pref{ItemFillingLamExists}$\implies$\pref{ItemActLox} of Theorem~B.

-The original construction of relative train track representatives for elements of $\Out(F_n)$ by Bestvina and Handel \BH, first generalized to $\Out(\Gamma)$ for groups $\Gamma$ of finite Kurosh rank by Collins and Turner \cite{CollinsTurner:efficient}, was generalized to our still more general current setting of $\Out(\Gamma;\A)$ in very recent work of Lyman \LymanRTT, recounted here in Section~\ref{SectionRTT}, Theorem~\ref{TheoremLyman}.
+The original construction of relative train track representatives for elements of $\Out(F_n)$, given by Bestvina and Handel \BH, was first generalized to $\Out(\Gamma)$ for groups $\Gamma$ of finite Kurosh rank by Collins and Turner \cite{CollinsTurner:efficient}, and was generalized to our still more general current setting of $\Out(\Gamma;\A)$ in more recent work of Lyman \LymanRTT, recounted here in Section~\ref{SectionRTT}, Theorem~\ref{TheoremLyman}.

 The tight relationship between attracting laminations and relative train track representatives, originally described for $\Out(F_n)$ by Bestvina, Feighn and Handel \BookOne, was generalized to $\Out(\Gamma;\A)$ by Lyman in \LymanCT\ (recounted here in Section~\ref{SectionLamStratumCorr}, Theorem~\ref{TheoremStrataLamCorr}).